Music in the Southern Highlands

 DAY TRIP TO BERRIMA, CONCERT IV (B, L):

 This morning we set out for the historic village of Berrima.
-Nestled in the heart of the Southern Highlands, Berrima is a charming historic town dating form the 1830s.
+Nestled in the heart of the Southern Highlands, Berrima is a charming historic town dating from the 1830s.
 On arrival, we enjoy a relaxed stroll around this picturesque town with a local tour guide, who will point out the important historic buildings and uncover some of the surprising secrets that shaped colonial life here.

 Following our guided walking tour, we settle in for a delicious group lunch.
 Set inside one of the most significant heritage buildings in Berrima, Eschalot is one of the finest restaurants in the Southern Highlands.
 Run by Head Chef Matty Roberts and his partner Cass Wallace, the restaurant delivers consistently beautiful cuisine and has been winning culinary awards for many years now.